kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 If the interceptor is not interested in intercepting/evicting the pod anymore, it should set `.status.activeInterceptorCompleted=true`.
-If the interceptor is unable to respond to the eviction request, the `.spec.heartbeatDeadlineSeconds` will time out and control of the eviction process will be passed to the next interceptor at the lower list index.
+If the interceptor is unable to respond to the eviction request, the `.spec.heartbeatDeadlineSeconds` will time out and control of the eviction process will be passed to the next interceptor at the higher list index.
 If there is none, the pod will get evicted by the eviction request controller.

 If the interceptor is interested in intercepting/evicting the pod it should look at